rsettlage/ood-visit/README.md

 ## License

-This Docker image is open-sourced under the 3-clause BSD License.
+This Docker image is open-sourced under the 3-clause BSD Licence.